munificent/journal/_posts/2015-09-08-the-hardest-program-ive-ever-written.md

 spaces and now its statements have two fewer spaces before they hit the end of the line.

-Instead, we treat nested block bodies as their a separate little list of chunks to be formatted mostly on their own but subordinate to where they appear.
+Instead, we treat nested block bodies as a separate little list of chunks to be formatted mostly on their own but subordinate to where they appear.
 The chunk that begins one of these literals, like the `{` preceding a function or map, contains a list of child *block chunks* for the contained block.
 In other words, chunks do form a tree, but one that only reflects block nesting, not expressions.

-The end of a chunk marks the point where a split may occur in the final output, and the chunk has some data describing it <a href="#8" class="skull">8</a>.
+The end of a chunk marks the point where a split may occur in the final output, and the chunk has some data describing it <a id="8" href="#8-note" class="skull">8</a>.
 It keeps track of whether a blank line should be added between the chunks (like between two class definitions), how much the next line should be indented, and the expression nesting depth at that point in the code.

-The most important bit of data about the split is the *rule* that controls it <a href="#9" class="skull">9</a>.
+The most important bit of data about the split is the *rule* that controls it <a id="9" href="#9-note" class="skull">9</a>.

 ### Rules